kale-salad1829/kale-salad1829/README.md

 - 👋 Hi, I’m @kale-salad1829
 - 👀 I’m interested in learning how to code!
-- 🌱 I’m currently learning web dev and python.
+- 🌱 I’m currently learning web dev, godot 4, and python.

 <!---
 kale-salad1829/kale-salad1829 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.